 Ran out of dark soy sauce?
 Or cannot find it?
-Fear not, in this post we show you how to substitute dark soy sauce.
+Don’t worry, in this post we’ll show you how to substitute dark soy sauce.

 But there are many reasons why you might want or need to find a substitute for dark soy sauce.
 Maybe you’ve run out, can’t find it or you have allergies, dietary restrictions, or a preference for low-sodium alternatives.